-Our 2021 graduation rate is slightly above the ESSA defined threshold of 68%.
-This rate is not only below the ESSA identified graduation rate, but also below the rate considered satisfactory by the staff within our organization.
-In order to complete the following plan, several groups were consulted, including but not limited to: school wide leadership, high school specific leadership, counseling leadership, student services leadership, and community and parents through our School Advisory Committee.
+Our 2021 graduation rate is above the ESSA defined threshold of 68%.
+As an organization, we are dedicated to maintaining and improving on this graduation rate going forward.
+In order to complete the following plan several groups were consulted, including but not limited to: school wide leadership, high school specific leadership, counseling leadership, student services leadership, and community and parents through our School Advisory Committee.
 These groups were consulted at regular intervals throughout the school year in order for all voices to be heard in the decision making process.
+During these meetings, stakeholders were involved in all elements of the CSI plan by providing insight, input, and decision making.
+School Advisory Committee input reinforced the continuation of the in house summer school program.
+High school specific leadership input reinforced the work done to increase student to teacher contact rates.

 The annual planning cycle starts each year in the spring (April/May) for the school year to come.
 The following is a sample of the data analyzed.

-As reported by the California Dashboard, in 2020 the all students graduation rate declined slightly as compared to the prior year to 55.3%, which is discouraging and still not at the 68% threshold.
-The Hispanic student group had the lowest graduation rate of 44.4% and the White student group was the highest at 59.5%.
-In 2021, the all students graduation rate increased to 68.1% which is just slightly above the threshold of 68%.
-The lowest group was the Hispanic student group at 53.3% and the highest was the White student group at 76.5%.
+As reported by the California Dashboard, in 2020 the all students graduation rate was 62.6%, which was an encouraging increase but still not at the 68% threshold.
+The lowest group was the Homeless student group at 30.8% and the highest was the White group at 69.1%.
+In 2021, the all students graduation rate increased to 70.2% which was an encouraging increase above the 68% threshold.
+The lowest group was the Two or More Races student group at 62.5% and the highest was the White student group at 77.6%.
 This increase in graduation rate is encouraging and we are dedicated as an organization to continuing this progress.

-Currently, the school tracks the change in the percentage of students on track for graduation.
+Currently, the school tracks the change in the percent of students on track for graduation.
 In 2020-2021 9th graders dropped to 78.6% on track for graduation after the conclusion of the first semester.
-In 2021-2022, 86.2% of 9th graders remained on track at the conclusion of the first semester, an increase when compared to the prior year.
+In 2021-2022, 79.4% of 9th graders remained on track at the conclusion of the first semester, an increase when compared to the prior year.
 This percentage of 9th grade students falling off cohort so early is directly contributing to our low graduation rate and must continue to be addressed.

 As an educational organization focused on continuous improvement, interventions to address graduation rate have begun prior to being identified as CSI.
 These two interventions are the transition to a homeroom model and the conceptualization and implementation of the credit recovery program known as Project Success.
-The initial results of both programs are encouraging.
+The results of both programs are encouraging.
 As a result of the homeroom model, students have received an increase in successful contacts from staff.
 An increase in successful contacts relates to an increase of active engagement with our school program.
-Throughout the 2020-2021 school year, high school students received biweekly successful contacts (i.e. phone call, small group lesson) at a rate of 96.7% as the year progressed.
-This has increased to a peak of 99.4% in the 2021-2022 school year.
+Throughout the 2020-2021school year, high school students received biweekly successful contacts (i.e. phone call, small group lesson) at a rate of 96.7% as the year progressed.
+This has increased to 99.4% in the 2021-2022 school year.
 Being fully aware of the realities of graduation rate, the high school staff has also begun the implementation of an internal credit recovery program called Project Success.
 During the 2020-2021 school year, historically at-risk high school students passed an average of 86.3% of their classes in the Project Success program.
 During the 2021-2022 school year, the average pass rate has increased to 93%.
 These successes are providing the justification and motivation to continue and expand these programs.